Day One:

 Romana Pellegrinaggi".

-From St Peters we continue a few blocks on foot to our hotel and later
+From St Peters we continue to our hotel and later

 |